Growing Rudbeckia: How to Plant, Grow, and Care For Black-Eyed Susans

 Aster yellows are caused by the transmission of a phytoplasma that causes yellowing, stunting, and malformed flowers.
 This virus is transmitted by aster leafhoppers.
 If you suspect your Rudbeckia plant is suffering from aster yellows, promptly remove the entire plant from the garden and destroy it by burning or burying it.
 DO NOT compost the affected plant.

+While Rudbeckia is known to repel deer, bugs still tend to love these flowers.
 Aphids will suck sap from plants and produce sugary excretions called honeydew that develop sooty mold growth, which creates unsightly black spots on the leaves and petals.
 Aphids can also transmit viruses.
 To control aphids, encourage natural predators like lady beetles or lacewings.

 You can also purchase these beneficial insects and release them into your garden.
 A forceful stream of water sprayed onto the plant will also knock off adult aphids and kill small aphids, and if all else fails remove any heavily infested plants altogether from the garden.